virtual-kubelet/systemk/README.md

 with config files etc. It may turn of that k3s + systemk is a better way of handling even *2* machines.

 Note that getting to the stage where this all runs, is secured and everything has the correct TLS certs (that are also rotated) is an open question.
-See https://github.com/virtual-kubelet/systemk/issues/39 for some ideas there.
+See https://github.com/miekg/systemk/issues/39 for some ideas there.

 ## Current Status

 Multiple containers in a pod can be run and they can see each others storage.
 Creating, deleting, inspecting Pods all work.
 Higher level abstractions (replicaset, deployment) work too.
+Init Containers are implemented.

 EmptyDir/configMap/hostPath and Secret are implemented, all, except hostPath, are backed by a bind-mount.
 The entire filesystem is made available, but read-only, paths declared as volumeMounts